 The Psalmist wrote: “The Lord takes great delight in His people.”
 Not all people or certain people or educated people or even wise people.
 He only takes delight in His people.
 Notice, also, that it is more than mere delight, it is a great delight.

 So the question we must ask ourselves is this: “Who are His people?”
 Does God have favorites?
 Are there some people whom God loves more than others?
 Can anything be done to become one of His people that bring Him great delight?
 How can we get into that “inner circle” who are recognized as “His people?”

 When this verse was written, however, “His people” were those who were in a covenant relationship with Him.
 The verses that precede this verse describe people who, in particular, are praising the Lord.
 They are singing and dancing and making music by playing harps and tambourines - all signs of joyful worship to their God.

 However, today we know that we are “saved by faith” through the New Covenant that He established through His Son.
 Faith in Christ is the first step if we want to become one of “His” people and enter into his Kingdom.
 To do so, we must accept His Son as our Savior.

 Worship signifies humility – bowing down before God our Creator and Lord.
 Only humble people are willing to accept Christ and worship the Lord.
 His people are humble people.

 Prayer: Lord, true worship means that we bow down before You - and only You - in humility and surrender.
+Humbly we bow and seek Your mercy.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 149:4a The Lord takes great delight in His people.
+Today's Bible Verse: The Lord takes great delight in His people Psalm 149:4a